taublast/xamarinshell/README.md

 - can add and customize notification badges
 - icons labels can be switched on/off
 - can change font and size of labels
+- tracks tab reselection event on Android (iOS is built-in)

 Added options support Xaml HotReload.